Uebert Angel: Business activities

 Angel started his career in 2005 as a businessman when he founded Club Millionaire Limited, providing concierge services in Britain.
 He entered the real estate business developing residential properties and later moved to commercial establishments, land and building acquisition, as well as buying and selling of properties.
 In 2006 he made his first property sale, and in 2008 he founded Sam Barkeley Construction and The Angel Organisation, the parent company for his business interests, of which he currently is CEO.
 He also runs other business enterprises under the parent company, including Brits Bank and Atom Mobile.
 He is also the founder of The Millionaire Academy, whose stated purpose is to instruct individuals how to become successful entrepreneurs and run businesses of their own.

-In 2014, a Radio Station in Zimbabwe claimed to have access to an "unedited Forbes Magazine story" detailing Uebert Angel's wealth.
-A later article at ZimEye.net reported these claims to be false, it also was highly critical of his business practices.
-Angel is involved in a number of commercial real estate projects including the transformation of an old West Midlands Cinema and nightclub into a theatre style events centre.
+In 2014, a Radio Station in Zimbabwe claimed to have access to an "unedited Forbes Magazine story" detailing Uebert Angel's wealth. m Angel is involved in a number of commercial real estate projects including the transformation of an old West Midlands Cinema and nightclub into a theatre style events centre.
 Another UK project is the building of Angel's office headquarters in Lincolnshire, East Midlands.

+Angel has launched several businesses which have never taken off.
+Out of 20 companies opened in a period of two years, only two are active.
+He launched a bank in 2017 amid fanfare but the institution later folded despite church members putting deposits.
+He launched a television news channel, which was soon exposed as using models from Fiverr, a freelancer website.
+That news business also collapsed and was de-registered.
+Angel has also launched an energy drink, which folded in unclear circumstances.